A few words about the piece

 Rendered in a vintage anatomical diagram style reminiscent of 19th-century medical posters, the piece plays off the traditional ear structure.
 However, instead of a faithful representation of the inner ear, the diagram abruptly diverges into an absurdist take, labeling the cochlea and adjoining structures as “Dick” and “Drum,” with the tympanic region anthropomorphized into something not typically found in Gray’s Anatomy.
 The outer ear remains dutifully labeled “Ear,” serving as the only accurate component in a diagram otherwise hijacked by frustration and inflammation.

-What makes this piece particularly notable is the emotional honesty behind the satire.
-The distorted inner ear serves as a crude metaphor for the internal agony only the infected know—a cry for help, wrapped in anatomical absurdity.
-It’s as if the creator, in a feverish fit of pain, looked at their anatomy book and thought, “You know what?
-This ear is being a total dick right now.”
+What makes this work notable is the emotional honesty behind its satire.
+The distorted inner ear becomes a metaphor for private pain—an anatomy of annoyance wrapped in absurdity.
+The creator, in a fit of irritation, might well have told the anatomy book exactly that: this ear is being a total dick.